flowstone/FS-Tool-Pro/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for NUSGet!
+about: Suggest an idea for FS-Tool-Pro!
 title: ''
 labels: enhancement
 assignees: ''